 Comments on individual website articles can be made in the Comments box.
 If you would like to write to John Dougill directly, please address email to john (at) greenshinto.com

-For several years John Dougill has been a moderator for the Shinto mailing list, and he has also worked closely with the project to establish a UK Jinja.
-He is an associate editor of Japanese Religions, published by NCC in Kyoto, and collaborated with Joseph Cali on the forthcoming and long awaited Guide to Shinto Shrines, currently in production with the University of Hawaii Press after the collapse of Kodansha International.
+For several years John Dougill was a moderator for the Shinto mailing list, and he has also worked closely with the project to establish a UK Jinja.
+He is an associate editor of Japanese Religions, published by NCC in Kyoto, and collaborated with Joseph Cali on the extensively researched Guide to Shinto Shrines, published by University of Hawaii Press in 2013.
 His current projects concern a journey into the heart of Japan’s mythology and a cultural comparison between Shinto and pre-Christian paganism in Europe.